-Government Contracting
+Government Contracting - Small Business Help Topics - SBDCNet

 The government contracting industry is big business and continues to grow.
-Federal contract spending reached $550 billion in FY2018, a 22% increase over the last three years.
+Federal contract spending reached $637 billion in FY2021, a nearly 16% increase over the last three years.
 Small businesses can capitalize on this market as there is a government-wide initiative to award about a quarter of government dollars to small businesses.
 The road to government contracting is competitive and can be overwhelming, so we’ve compiled resources to assist you as you pursue government contracts.
 Below are resources from federal agencies, state and local governments, and general contracting guides.

+You can also receive free professional business advice and free or low-cost training from your local Small Business Development Center!

 Federal Resources for Government Contracting